 In sleep mode, the sleep cycle includes a sleep window and a listening window.
 In the sleep window, the STA cannot communicate with the CAP.
 At this time, one or more hardware devices can be turned off in one or more physical frames to save power.
 There will be a listening window at the end of each sleep window.
 Within the listening window, the CAP indicates the STA whether there is data arriving through the DTF-IND frame.
 After the listening window ends, if the STA receives the data arrival indication, it exits the sleep mode and is ready to receive data.
 Otherwise, it maintains the sleep mode and returns to the sleep window.

+In CA mode, STA can decide which CC is used to send SLP-REQ frame.
+CAP can decide which CC is used to send SLP-RSP back to STA.
+During sleep window, STA shall sleep on all CCs it uses.
+During listening window, STA will moniter the DTF-IND frame on the CC where SLP-RSP was received.
+If DTF-IND frame is received and TI indication field in DTF MAC frame is 1, STA will exit sleep mode on all CCs it uses.

-5.1.6.16.2 Power saving mechanism
+1.6.16.2 Power saving mechanism

-5.1.6.16.2.1 Overview of power saving mechanism
+1.6.16.2.1 Overview of power saving mechanism

 The sleep mode applies to both STA and CAP.
-The sleep mode of STA can be triggered by the STA or each CAP.
+The sleep mode of STA can be triggered by the STA or CAP.
 The sleep parameter can be negotiated between the STA and the CAP through MAC layer signaling.
 The sleep mode of CAP is triggered by CAP.

-5.1.6.16.2.2 Sleep triggered by STA
+1.6.16.2.2 Sleep triggered by STA